John A. Lejeune: Biography

 Lejeune was born on January 10, 1867, at the Old Hickory Plantation near Lacour, Louisiana, in Pointe Coupee Parish.
-He was the son of Confederate States Army Captain Ovide Lejeune.
-He attended the preparatory program at Louisiana State University in Baton Rouge from September 1881 to April 1884, leaving to prepare for the entrance exam for the U.S. Naval Academy.
-Subsequently, he secured an appointment as a midshipman at the United States Naval Academy, from which he graduated in 1888, ranking second academically in his class of thirty-two midshipmen.
+He was the son of Confederate army captain Ovide Lejeune (1820–1889).
+He is French ancestry on his father's side.
+He attended the preparatory program at Louisiana State University in Baton Rouge from September 1881 to April 1884, leaving to prepare for the entrance exam for the United States Naval Academy.
+He secured an appointment as a midshipman at the Academy, from which he graduated in 1888, ranking second academically in his class of thirty-two midshipmen.
 At the completion of a two-year cruise as a midshipman, he was appointed to Naval Engineering, but was desperate to join the Marine Corps.
 Exhausting all conventional channels, he contacted his senator and eventually the Secretary of the Navy arranged his appointment to the Marine Corps.
 He was commissioned a second lieutenant in the Marine Corps on July 25, 1890.
 His immediate family was very involved with the Marine Corps, particularly during World War II.
 His daughter, Eugenia Lejeune, and his grandson, James Blair Glennon Jr., served with the Corps during the war and after.
 His granddaughter, Jeanne Glennon Hull, served in the Navy's WAVES and was married to Lt.
 Col. William Frederick Harris in 1946.